Calculations

 Sections and lookups

-If your form contains any sections, repeating sections, or Lookup fields, you can reference calculation values across different levels of the form.
+If your form contains any sections, repeating sections, Lookup fields or Person fields, you can reference calculation values across different levels of the form.
 Learn more.

 Conditional logic